 - Kahoot!: Game-based learning platform.

 - Lead with Languages: Advocacy site for learning languages.
-Each language page features scholarships, programs and a detailed explanation of why the language is important.
+Each language page features scholarships, programs, and a detailed explanation of why the language is important.

-- LingQ: 1000s of hours of podcasts, audiobooks, interviews, courses and more for various languages.
+- LingQ: 1000s of hours of podcasts, audiobooks, interviews, courses, and more for various languages.

 - Nearpod: Instructional platform that merges formative assessment and dynamic media for collaborative learning experiences.

-- Quizlet: Learning platform loaded with flash cards, games and learning tools.
+- Quizlet: Learning platform loaded with flashcards, games, and learning tools.

 - Siftr: Citizen science app that allows educators to create projects for any topic, and encourages students to enter the field and collect data.